peterbud/nitro-mcp-server/README.md

 1. Open your browser and navigate to the inspector URL like `http://localhost:6274/?MCP_PROXY_AUTH_TOKEN=<token>` to access the MCP inspector.
 2. Enter the address and port of your server at the URL field, like `http://localhost:3000/mcp`.
 3. Click "Connect" to establish a connection to your MCP Server.
-4. You cna list the tools and invoke them.
+4. You can list the tools and invoke them.

 ### Building the server